Exmouth, Western Australia: History

+In 2009, an emergency landing of the flight Qantas 72 was made at the nearby Learmonth Airport / RAAF Base Learmonth.
+The A330 had an incident involving the ADIRU which confused AoA (Angle of Attack) data with altitude data, making the plane think it was in a 16° pitch up when it was flying level.
+So the protection measures on the plane forced a 16° pitch down twice and brought negative G-forces on all passengers and it made them float for about 15 seconds.
+There were no deaths, but 1 crew member and 11 passengers suffered serious injuries.

 Tourism

 The town relies more on tourism than the station for its existence.
 At the 2016 census, Exmouth had a population of 2,486.
 At the height of the tourist season, the population swells to 6,000.

 Exmouth is popular for diving and snorkelling.
-Some of the most famous snorkelling spots include Turquoise Bay and Oysters Stacks.
+Some of the most famous snorkeling spots include Turquoise Bay and Oysters Stacks.

-The Cape Range National Park, which has several gorges, is an area of 506 km2 and its main area is focused on the west coast of the Cape, which provides a large variety of camp sites on the coastal fringe of the Park.
+The Cape Range National Park, which has several gorges, is an area of 506 km2 and its main area is focused on the west coast of the Cape, which provides a large variety of camp sites on the coastal fringe of the park.
 Yardie Creek and Charles Knife Gorge are land based attractions.

-On 20 April 2023, Exmouth will be in the direct path of a total solar eclipse, which will be the first to be visible in Australia since November 2012.
+On 20 April 2023, Exmouth was in the direct path of a total solar eclipse, which was the first to be visible in Australia since November 2012.
+More than 20,000 people watched the eclipse from Exmouth.
+This cost the State Government of Western Australia A$22 million in planning and logistics fees.

+Big Things

+Exmouth is also home to two of Australia's Big Things: The Big Whale Shark (constructed 2002) and The Big Prawn (constructed 2005) both of which were constructed by Brian Paskins.

+There is an ongoing "Prawn War" between this Big Prawn and the Big Prawn in Ballina, New South Wales; the Big Prawn in Ballina is larger but Exmouth locals say theirs is much more realistic.